 The ANA test detects the presence of autoantibodies.
-This test is positive in 95% of lupus cases, however there are a number of other causes for a positive ANA result, including other autoimmune diseases and infection.
+This test is positive in 95% of lupus cases.
+There are, however, a number of other causes for a positive ANA result, including other autoimmune diseases and infection.
 If the test is negative, lupus is unlikely.

 Other autoantibody tests

 Sometimes tests for other autoantibodies that are specific to lupus are performed to confirm a diagnosis.
-These may include tests for complement enzymes, antiphosphiloid antibodies, lupus anticoagulant and antibodies to DNA (anti-dsDNA).
+These may include tests for complement enzymes, antiphospholipid antibodies, lupus anticoagulant and antibodies to DNA (anti-dsDNA).

 These measure the clotting ability of the blood.
 Abnormalities can be associated with an increased risk of blood clots in some people with lupus.

-Anti-inflammatory medications such as aspirin, and non-steroidal anti-inflammatory drugs (NSAID's) such as Brufen and Voltaren, can help to reduce pain and inflammation.
-To avoid irritating the stomach, it is recommended that these medications be taken with food or with a stomach protectant such as misoprostol (Cytotec).
+Anti-inflammatory medications such as aspirin, and non-steroidal anti-inflammatory drugs (NSAID's) such as ibuprofen and diclofenac, can help to reduce pain and inflammation.
+To avoid irritating the stomach, it is recommended that these medications be taken with food or with a stomach protectant such as misoprostol.
 Other medications that may be used include:

-Anti-malarial medications - It is not entirely clear how these medications work to treat lupus, however it is thought that they reduce the autoimmune response.
-An anti-malarial medication commonly used in the treatment of lupus is Hydroxychloroquine.
+Anti-malarial medications - It is not entirely clear how these medications work to treat lupus but it is thought that they reduce the autoimmune response.
+An anti-malarial medication commonly used in the treatment of lupus is hydroxychloroquine.

-Immunosupressive medications - These help to dampen down the abnormal response of the immune system and can be given as tablets or as an infusion into a vein.
+Immunosuppressive medications - These help to dampen down the abnormal response of the immune system and can be given as tablets or as an infusion into a vein.
 Immunosuppressive medications are used for treating people with more severe disease, such as when there is damage to internal organs.
-Examples of these medications include azathiaprine (Imuprine), methotrexate (Methoblastin), cyclophosphamide (Cycloblastin) and mycophenolate mofeti (Cellcept) which is particularly useful for people with kidney disease.
+Examples of these medications include azathioprine, methotrexate, cyclophosphamide and mycophenolate mofeti (which is particularly useful for people with kidney disease).

 Rest and Exercise

-It is important to discuss any alternative therapies with the doctor or specialist before undertaking them to insure that they will not interfere with medical treatments.
+It is important to discuss any dietary changes or alternative therapies with your doctor or specialist before undertaking them to ensure that they will not interfere with medical treatments.
 For advice on dietary factors, consult a dietician.

 Ph: 0800 324 634